Phillip Thompson

 Phillip Bruce Thompson (born 7 May 1988) is an Australian politician.
-He is a member of the Liberal National Party of Queensland, although he sits with the Liberal Party in federal parliament.
+A member of the Liberal National Party of Queensland, he sits with the Liberal Party in federal parliament.

 Thompson is a member of the House of Representatives, representing the Division of Herbert.
 He was first elected in the 2019 Australian federal election.

 Prior to entering politics, Thompson was Queensland Young Australian of the Year.

 Early life and education

 Thompson was born in Armidale, New South Wales.
 In 2006, at age seventeen, Thompson enlisted in the Australian Army.
 He underwent training at Kapooka and Singleton before being posted to the 1st Battalion, Royal Australian Regiment, in Townsville.
 In 2007 Thompson was deployed to East Timor.

 In May 2009, Thompson was deployed to Afghanistan.
 Six months into this deployment, while conducting a dismounted patrol, an IED exploded a metre in front of him.
 He spent several years recovering from physical and mental injuries caused by the incident.
 The injuries at the time significantly affected his memory, hearing, and contributed to subsequent mental health challenges.

 In 2014, Thompson represented Australia at the inaugural Invictus Games held in London; a sporting competition for wounded, injured, or ill participants in the armed forces.
 In 2016, he coached the Powerlifting and wheelchair rugby teams at the event held in Orlando, Florida.
 He was awarded a Medal of the Order of Australia in the 2018 Queen's Birthday Honours for service to the welfare of veterans.

+During the 2019 campaign, Thompson apologised to the Australian Muslims after directing violent threats towards Muslims on Facebook in 2012, which he claimed were caused by post-traumatic stress disorder from his military service.
+He commented "I know what im (sic) doing this week getting my gun licence" and "give me a M4 and send to Sydney and I'll do the dishes (sic)", in reference to Muslim protesters.